puppetlabs/puppetlabs-mysql/REFERENCE.md

 Data type: `Boolean`

 Specifies whether to let the MySQL module manage the `cron` package.
 Set this to `false` to emulate module behaviour in release <= 9.0.0 or if you use the `puppet-cron` module or similar to manage cron packages externally.
+Hiera YAML example `mysql::server::backup::manage_package_cron: false`

 Default value: `true`